radareorg/radare2-snap/README-containers.md

 ## Official stable version

 The docker image for the stable version is based on **Ubuntu** and the [radare2 snap](https://snapcraft.io/radare2) build.
 The Dockerfile to build can be found in this [dedicated repository](https://github.com/radareorg/radare2-snap).
-Any issue found in the packaging can be opened in this repository.
+Any issue found in this packaging can be opened [there](https://github.com/radareorg/radare2-snap/issues).

 The resulting build includes the following projects: